sdcnku/micropython/docs/library/omv.image.rst

    ``bias`` controls the min/max mixing.
 0 for min filtering only, 1.0 for max filtering only.
 By using the ``bias`` you can min/max filter the image.

+   If you'd like to adaptive threshold the image on the output of the mean filter you can pass ``threshold=True`` which will enable adaptive thresholding of the image which sets pixels to 1 or zero based on a pixel's brightness in relation to the brightness of the kernel of pixels around them.
+A negative ``offset`` value sets more pixels to 1 as you make it more negative while a positive value only sets the sharpest contrast changes to 1.
+Set ``invert`` to invert the binary image resulting output.

+   ``mask`` may be an optional binary image of the same size used to turn the mode filter on/off on a pixel-by-pixel level based if a pixel is 1/0 respectively.

    Not supported on compressed images.

    .. note::